Follow TV Tropes

 • Environmental Station Alpha, which heavily borrows from Metroid aesthetically and Super Metroid gameplay wise.

 • The Empire Strikes Back could be seen as a proto example, with platforming, non-linear exploration and a sort of leveling.
-What keeps from being true Metroidvania is how it’s the fact that it’s separated by levels.
+What keeps it from being a true Metroidvania is the fact that it’s separated by levels.

-• Escape from Puppy Death Factory is also an online Metroidvania by Adult Swim Games.
+• Escape from Puppy Death Factory a browser MV by Adult Swim Games.

 • Eternal Darkness is somewhat unique in that you never actually leave the hub world; the plot involves main character Alex reading the histories of previous owners of the game's Tome of Eldritch Lore, and by experiencing their stories, she is given access to the magick spells that they learned in their time, going on to cast the spell herself and uncover a new means of going deeper into the mansion to find more pages of the Tome.